Cloxygen/TerrainGraphEditor/README.md

 ### Development Process & AI Oversight
 Development followed a structured, iterative loop with an AI coding agent.
 The project was broken into discrete components, and for each one, the agent was prompted to produce a detailed implementation plan before writing any code.
-These plans were reviewed and approved before proceeding, ensuring the overall architecture remained intentional rather than emergent.
+These plans were reviewed and approved before proceeding, ensuring the overall architecture remained intentional.

 Once code was written, each piece was read through and tested manually.
 Results varied — some components worked immediately, while others required extensive back-and-forth: anywhere from a single clarifying instruction to dozens of precise, explicit prompts to get the behavior exactly right.
 This process demanded a solid understanding of what the code *should* do in order to diagnose why it *didn't*, and to communicate corrections effectively.